ubc-biztech/serverless-biztechapp/README.md

 npm run test
 ```

+### Running tests from inside each service file

+The test functions can also be run from inside each of the service files.

+When you do so, the nested `package.json` files are set up so that the `service_name` argument is no longer needed, and the first argument of the command is replaced with the `function_name` instead.

+For example, from inside `service/hello`, you will be able to run:

+`npm run utest <function_name>` and
+`npm run itest <function_name>`

-## Deployment
+## Deployment (CHANGE README AFTER MICROSERVICE CHANGES COMPLETE)

 Our serverless API is deployed into different environments:

 ### Development (dev)
 - Used for active **backend development**
 - Uses databases `biztechUsers`, `biztechegistrations`, etc.
-To deploy to this environment, run the following:
+To deploy to this environment, run the following in each service file:

 ```
 sls deploy